 The Difference between Moving Abroad and Longterm Travel

-I have traveled for several months, moved hundreds of kilometers away from everyone I know and lived abroad.
-And let me tell you that it was the later that had the greatest impact on me.
-It put me into a new situation and in comparison moving 600 km felt like a nice trial with security features.
+I have traveled for several months, moved hundreds of kilometers away from everyone I know, and lived abroad.
+And let me tell you, that it was moving abroad that had the greatest impact on me.
+It put me into a new situation and in comparison moving 600 km felt like a nice trial run with security features.

 Based on my experience I would say that they are completely different.
 Moving to another country means that you have to set up a life.
-You have to establish yourself at a new location and form longterm connections.
+You have to establish yourself at a new location and form long-term connections.
 It means officially registering at an address after renting an apartment or buying it.
-You have to open a bank account and in some countries get a local health insurance.
+You have to open a bank account and in some countries, you are obliged to get a local health insurance.
 There are many things you have to do and that list grows with visa requirements.

 While traveling allows you to live day by day, you will not be able to do the same.
-So please do not assume that moving abroad is similar to your experience of longterm traveling.
-It will certainly make it easier if you have already spend several months abroad as you will know what is like to be away from everything you know.
+So please do not assume that moving abroad is similar to your experience of long-term traveling.
+It will certainly make it easier if you have already spent several months abroad as you will know what it is like to be away from everything you know.
 But this is not a trip you can end by simply booking a flight back home.

 You will never fell 100% at Home again

-At least this is the case for me.
-While moving away 600 km to a new city in Germany had little impact on me, the decision to move to the other end of the world impacted my life greatly.
+At least this is the case for me and many expats I know.
+While moving away 600 km to a new city in Germany had little impact on me, the decision to move abroad impacted my life greatly.

 Once you reach that point, being in one locations just means missing the other.
 And I do not know which one I would choose if it came down to it.